emensch/bardsciencejournal/README.md

 # bardsciencejournal
 The website for the Bard Science Journal!
-Built on Node, Express, Mongoose, and Angular.
+Built on Node, Express, MongoDB, and Angular.

 ### Structure
 ##### Assets